-The Company formed our Landec Ag (formerly Intellicoat Corporation) subsidiary in 1995.
 Landec Ag's strategy is to build a vertically integrated seed technology company based on the proprietary Intellicoat seed coating technology and its eDC-e-commerce, direct marketing and consultative selling capabilities.

-Landec Ag is selling and conducting field trials using Intellicoat seed coatings, an Intellimer-based agricultural material designed to control seed germination timing, increase crop yields and extend crop planting windows.
+Landec Ag is selling and conducting field trials using Intellicoat seed coatings, an Intelimer-based agricultural material designed to control seed germination timing, increase crop yields and extend crop planting windows.
 These coatings are initially being applied to corn and soybean seeds.
 According to the U.S. Agricultural Statistics Board, the total planted acreage in 2003 in the United States for corn and soybean seed exceeded 79.1 million and 73.7 million, respectively.

-In fiscal year 2000, Landec Ag successfully launched its first commercial product, Pollinator Plusâ coatings for inbred corn seed.
-As a result of the success realized in fiscal years 2002 and 2003, we are expanding our sales of inbred corn seed coating products in fiscal year 2004 to regional and national seed companies in the United States.
+In fiscal year 2000, Landec Ag successfully launched its first commercial product, Pollinator Plus ® coatings for inbred corn seed.
+As a result of the success realized in fiscal years 2002 and 2003, Landec Ag expanded its sales of inbred corn seed coating products in fiscal year 2004 to regional and national seed companies in the United States.
 This application is targeted to approximately 640,000 acres in ten states and is now being used by 40 seed companies in the United States.
-In addition, based on the successful field trial results during 2003 for our Early PlantTM hybrid coated corn, we are expanding our sales in 2004.
-The Company currently projects that sales in 2004 of its Pollinator Plus and Early Plant products could increase 50% compared to 2003.
+In addition, based on the successful field trial results during 2003 for our Early Plant ® hybrid coated corn, the Company expanded its sales in 2004.
+Sales in 2004 of its Pollinator Plus and Early Plant products increased nearly 50% compared to 2003.
 Early Plant hybrid corn, perhaps Landec Ag's largest seed coating opportunity, allows the farmer to plant corn seed 3 to 4 weeks earlier than typically possible due to cold soil temperatures.
 By allowing the farmer to plant earlier than normal, Early Plant hybrid corn enables large farmers to utilize staff and equipment more efficiently and provide flexibility during the critical planting period.
-Current sales verify our research that farmers will pay a significant premium for Landec Ag's Early Plant hybrid corn.
-Our RelayTM Intercropping of wheat and soybean allows farmers to plant and harvest two crops during the year on the same land, providing significant financial benefit for the farmer.
+Historical sales verify our research that farmers will pay a significant premium for Landec Ag's Early Plant hybrid corn.
+Our RelayTM Cropping System of wheat and Intellicoat coated soybean allows farmers to plant and harvest two crops during the year on the same land, providing significant financial benefit for the farmer.

-In September 1997, Landec Ag acquired Fielder's Choice, a direct marketer of hybrid seed corn to farmers.
 Based in Monticello, Indiana, Fielder's Choice offers a comprehensive line of corn hybrids to more than 12,000 farmers in over forty states through direct marketing programs.
 The success of Fielder's Choice comes, in part, from its expertise in selling directly to the farmer, bypassing the traditional and costly farmer-dealer system.
 We believe that this direct channel of distribution provides up to a 35% cost advantage to its farmers.